Brigade Capital hedge fund criticizes Humana-Kindred deal

 Kindred could not immediately be reached for comment.

-The company’s shares, which have traded above $9 since the acquisition was announced, were rose 3.2 percent to $9.70.
+The company’s shares - which have traded above $9 since the acquisition was announced - were up 2.7 percent to $9.65 on Wednesday.

-The Humana deal would split Kindred into two separate companies: a larger one that focuses on home healthcare and another focused on long-term acute care and rehabilitation.
+The deal would split Kindred into two separate companies: a larger one that focuses on home healthcare and another focused on long-term acute care and rehabilitation.
+(Reporting by Michael Erman, Editing by Rosalba O‘Brien)